kuertzva/Episode_Picker/README.md

 After that, I want to add the ability to navigate the app using the address route.
 That way a user can bookmark the episode page and will be able quickly reuse later.

+I also want to add more tests, particularly to the front end and the databases.

 There's probably more.